ManLikeTeetos/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back : Go to the previous working directory 11-lists : List all file even with period and in boot folder
 12-file_type: Print the file type
+13-symbolic_link : Create a symbolic link in the current working directory